mattermost/mattermost-handbook/contributors/contributors/social-engagement-guidelines.md

 1. **Be professional**

 * Maintain professionalism in your responses, as you are speaking as a member of the company.
 Avoid slang or colloquialisms that may not translate well across other languages.
-* Do not use humour in your responses, as it can be received in the wrong way by the community.
+* Do not use humor in your responses, as it can be received in the wrong way by the community.
 Instead, stay factual when answering questions.

 2. **Don't answer if unsure**